 This course is taught in the clinical setting and requires application, with moderate to close supervision.
-This is the first of two clinical practicums, each one corresponding to a didactic procedure protocol course and having specific focus areas.
-The clinical practicum is designed so that the student will observe, assist, and perform basic patient care and a wide variety of technological procedures.
-CT protocols and procedures of the head, neck, and spine are the areas of focus in this clinical education course.
-A required number of competency evaluations are required to demonstrate competency in these procedures.
+This is the first of two clinical practicums, each one corresponding to a didactic procedure protocol course with specific focus areas.
+The clinical practicum is designed so that the student will observe, assist, and perform basic patient care and a wide variety of technological procedures as specified by the American Registry of Radiologic Technologists (ARRT).
+The ARRT Computed Tomography Clinical Experience Requirements describe the specific eligibility requirements that must be documented as part of the application for certification and registration process.
+The purpose of the clinical experience requirements is to verify that candidates have completed a subset of the clinical procedures within a discipline.